USDkg/USDkg/docs/USDKG.md

 #### Additional requirements for calling the function:
 - The protocol has not been blocked by the `pause` function
-- The sender is not blacklisted
+- The sender and spender are not blacklisted
 - User should have enough approval from the spender's address

 ### Function `approve`